 AMPL Interface

 AMPL is an algebraic modeling language for describing large-scale complex mathematical problems, it was hooked to many commercial and open-source mathematical optimizers, with various data interfaces and extensions, and received high popularity among both industries and institutes, see Who uses AMPL? for more information.
-The solver coptampl uses Cardinal Optimizer to solve linear programming, convex quadratic programming, convex quadratic constrainted programming and mixed integer programming problems.
+The solver coptampl (located in the "\bin" directory of the COPT installation package) uses Cardinal Optimizer to solve linear programming, convex quadratic programming, convex quadratic constrainted programming and mixed integer programming problems.
 Normally coptampl is invoked by AMPL’s solve command, which gives the invocation:

 coptampl stub -AMPL